-Dr. Gorlitzky reminds us that, as with any non-living vaccine, the proven benefits of TDAP far outweigh the unproven potential risks.
-There is no evidence of fetal side effects from vaccinating pregnant women with any inactivated viral, toxoid, or bacterial vaccines.
+As with any non-living vaccine, the proven benefits of TDAP far outweigh the unproven potential risks.
+There's no evidence of fetal side effects from vaccinating pregnant women with any inactivated viral, toxoid, or bacterial vaccines.
 In fact, data continues to accumulate demonstrating their safety.

 If you still have doubts, your doctor can always help you separate fact from fiction.
 Always ask for a professional opinion to help you make important healthcare decisions.